 Work in a Medical/Healthcare/Hospital Project in Guatemala

-Immersing in the often outdated healthcare industry of a still-developing country can often be overwhelming, but is ALWAYS an eye-opening experience for anyone.
+Immersing in the often-outdated healthcare industry of a still-developing country can be overwhelming, but is ALWAYS an eye-opening experience for anyone.
 While healthcare professionals attempt to keep pace with the advances of modern medicine, there are massive amounts of Guatemalans who do not have access to basic healthcare.
-IFRE's volunteer projects in Guatemala place interested medical/healthcare professionals to support the often intimidating front line.
+IFRE's volunteer projects in Guatemala place interested medical/healthcare professionals to support the intimidating front line.

 Healthcare project volunteers in Guatemala’s can expect to supply beyond the “know-how” of their training (no matter how in-depth or basic), but can also expect to share their proactive attitude and innate abilities.
 The citizens of Guatemala face shortage of supplies and resources as they battle various diseases thought obsolete or remedied in western countries.
 There are limited flu shots and things as simple as antibiotics are in short supply.
 Medical/healthcare volunteers are greatly welcomed in these projects to share their time, knowledge, skills and support with the almost-crippled and ever-so-demanding healthcare industry of Guatemala.

-Job responsibilities for medical project volunteers/interns in Guatemala vary dependent on education, skills, experience and qualifications and also on the community’s current needs.
+Job responsibilities for medical project volunteers/interns in Guatemala vary dependent on education, skills, experience and qualifications as well as the community’s current needs.
 Volunteers/Interns are not permitted to perform major exams or surgeries.
 Most often volunteers help doctors or work as their assistants.
-As a medical volunteer in Guatemala, you could be placed in a large hospital or small rural health center.
+As a medical volunteer in Guatemala, you may be placed in a large hospital or small rural health center.
 Most of the hospitals (regardless of size) have many departments: Emergency, Gynecology, Pediatrics, Gastroenterology, Infectious Diseases, Hematology, Endocrinology, Oncology, Internal Medicine, Clinical Pathology, etc. so a volunteer may be placed in any department, but skills/qualifications will also be considered.